learning-unlimited/ESP-Website/docs/admin/registration_confirmation_receipt.rst

 * Click 'Save' and continue to add any other desired receipts.

-**Note**: Confirmation e-mails are not sent by default.
+**Note**: Confirmation emails are not sent by default.
 You need to turn them on by checking the 'Send confirmation' box on the appropriate student registration settings entry accessible from [sitename].learningu.org/admin/modules/studentclassregmoduleinfo.